daglundberg/LogDog/README.md

 # LogDog
-If you're going to dump your git log into a change log, at least do it in style.
+If we're going to dump our git log into a change log, let's at least do it in style...

 ## Installation:
 Just put it in some nice folder and add it to your path.

 ## Usage:
-$ logdog
+>$ logdog

 Done!